Edit Blog Post

 Scott was just a bit overly keen on getting a slice of whatever the boy on the right was holding.....

-me off with a stern warning.
+a stern warning.
 Well either that or he was worried about setting off an international incident if he arrested a foreigner.
-We were left wondering what you had to do to get locked up here, or indeed whether the island even had a jail.
+We were left wondering what you had to do to get locked up there, or indeed whether the island even had a jail.